lr-m/GhidrOllama/README.md

 ## Credits

 This script is inspired by the [GptHidra](https://github.com/evyatar9/GptHidra) repository.

+This script also uses a slightly modified version of one of [these Ghidra scripts](https://github.com/grayhatacademy/ghidra_scripts).

-Special thanks to the contributors of the GptHidra project for their initial work.
+Many thanks to the contributors of these projects for their initial work.